wfeliciano20/React-Challenges/color-picker/README.md

 create a div element with width and height of 300px, margin: 100px auto, and backgroundColor with a template string utilizing the three state variables.

+create an onclick that sets the three state variables for red,green and blue to a random value.